myprojectexpo/freshersbatch-oct16/README.txt

-This folder consists of HTML Assignments.
+Hi,This folder consists of HTML Assignments.